PostHog/posthog.com/contents/founders/negotiate-software-better.md

 ## Play the sales cycle

-Many software contract amounts are set by a salesperson trying to hit quota.
+Many software contract prices and terms are set by a salesperson trying to hit quota.
 If you know the end of their quarter, you can wait until that point to get a juicy discount.

 There are a couple of reasons why this happens: